ncoghlan/pulpdist/doc/about.rst

 The code is currently tested and known to work under Python 2.7 on Fedora and under Python 2.6 on RHEL6.
 It should also run under either version of Python on other \*nix systems (so long as the relevant dependencies are available).

+The client and plugins are written to work with the 1.x series of Pulp.
+Any errors encountered while using Pulp 1.x should be reported on the bug tracker.

+The Pulp 2.x series (due for initial release in July 2012) is not currently supported.

 Build/Test Dependencies